U.S., Colombian senior non-commissioned officers conduct PISAJ 16 engagement

 |0

-This work, U.S., Colombian senior non-commissioned officers conduct PISAJ 16 engagement [Image 3 of 3], by SPC Joshua Taeckens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S., Colombian senior non-commissioned officers conduct PISAJ 16 engagement, by SPC Joshua Taeckens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT